 His expertise is in guest services, staff development, and revenue and budget applications.
 He is a United States Marine, has an A.A.S. in Hotel & Restaurant Management from Luzerne County College and a B.S. in Business from Phoenix University.
-He has certifications from the American Hotel and Lodging Association in Hotel Administration and Hotel Education and a master certification in Essentials of Hospitality Management from Cornell University.
-Certifications from the Southeast Tourism Society Marketing College include Travel Marketing Professional (TMP) and Festivals and Events certification.
+He has certifications from the American Hotel and Lodging Association in Hotel Administration, Hotel Education, Hotel Industry Analytics, the Southeastern Tourism Society in Travel Marketing Professional and Festivals and Events and a master certification in Essentials of Hospitality Management from Cornell University.